YanisHub/Tudu-Hackathon/README.md

-TUDU Product Vision
+# TUDU – Product Vision

-Objective
+## 🎯 Objective

-Design a digital platform that allows students to delegate their university projects to other qualified students or freelancers, in exchange for payment.
-This marketplace aims to simplify the management of complex and time-consuming assignments by connecting those who want to outsource their projects with those who can complete them efficiently.
+TUDU is a digital platform designed to let students delegate their university projects to other qualified students or freelancers, in exchange for payment.
+This marketplace simplifies the management of complex and time-consuming assignments by connecting those who want to outsource their projects with those capable of completing them efficiently.

+---

-Key Features
+## 🚀 Key Features

-1. Authentication & Onboarding
+### 🔐 Authentication & Onboarding
-Secure sign-up and login system (email, password, etc.).
+- Secure sign-up and login system (email, password, etc.).

-After registration, users are prompted to complete their profile (name, university, skills, etc.).
+- Upon registration, users are prompted to complete their profile (name, university, skills, etc.).

-If the profile is already complete, the user is automatically redirected to their personal dashboard.
+- If the profile is already complete, users are redirected automatically to their personal dashboard.

-2. User Interface
+### 🧭 User Interface
 An intuitive interface with a sidebar to navigate between:

-My Orders: projects created by the user.
+- **My Orders**: projects created by the user.

-Work to Do: projects the user has accepted.
+- **Work to Do**: projects the user has accepted.

-Marketplace: list of open projects available for applications.
+- **Marketplace**: list of open projects available for application.

-Profile: personal info, skills, history, etc.
+- **Profile**: personal info, skills, history, etc.

+---

-Business Features
+## ⚙️ Business Features

-3. Project Creation & Management
+### 📁 Project Creation & Management
-Users can create a project with:
+Users can create a project by specifying:

-Title
+- Title

-Description
+- Description

-Required skills
+- Required skills

-Attachments
+- Attachments

-Once published, the project appears in the marketplace.
+Once published, the project is listed in the marketplace.

-The creator can track its progress through the “My Orders” page.
+The creator can monitor its progress through the **My Orders** page.

+---

-4. Project Lifecycle
+### 🔄 Project Lifecycle
 Each project follows a standardized 5-stage lifecycle:

-Draft: project is being written.
+1. **Draft**: project is being written.

-Open for Applications: visible on the marketplace.
+2. **Open for Applications**: visible on the marketplace.

-In Progress: a provider has been selected.
+3. **In Progress**: a provider has been selected.

-In Review: project has been delivered, awaiting approval.
+4. **In Review**: project has been delivered and is awaiting approval.

-Completed / Cancelled: project is either finalized or interrupted.
+5. **Completed / Cancelled**: project is either finalized or interrupted.

+---

-5. Selection Process & Secure Payment
+### 💰 Selection Process & Secure Payment
-Interested users can apply to an open project.
+- Interested users can apply to open projects.

-The project creator selects a provider among the applicants.
+- The project creator selects one provider among the applicants.

-Upon selection, client funds are held in escrow.
+- Upon selection, client funds are held in **escrow**.

-The project status changes to "In Progress", and a dedicated chat opens.
+- The project status changes to **In Progress**, and a dedicated chat is activated.

+---

-6. Integrated Messaging
+### 💬 Integrated Messaging
-Real-time chat system between the project owner and the provider.
+- Real-time chat system between the project owner and the provider.

-Centralized exchange of messages and files.
+- Centralized exchange of messages and files.

+---

-7. Delivery, Validation & Payment
+### ✅ Delivery, Validation & Payment
-Once delivered, the client may request a revision or approve the project.
+- Once the delivery is made, the client may request a revision or approve the project.

-Upon approval, funds are released to the provider.
+- Upon approval, funds are released to the provider.

-In case of disputes, a support system may be implemented later.
+- In case of disputes, a support system may be implemented later.

+---